Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Experimental verification

 \subsection{Sparse pattern}

-Figures~\ref{05SparseAndHol} shows three kinds of 0-1 binary sparse target patterns and corresponding holographic projection patterns.
-To show details of holographic projection, those results presented in Fig.~\ref{05SparseAndHol} are only the central regions of original patterns.
-Here, those target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c) are originated from all-zero matrix with a proportion $p=$ 1$\%$, 0.5$\%$ and 0.1$\%$, respectively, of 1 randomly inserted.
-Considering that those projection results of sparse patterns by GS-CGH exhibit better projection quality than the case of chaotic speckle, 100 restart GS projection results for a single-frame target pattern were experimentally captured.
-Figures~\ref{05SparseAndHol}(d), \ref{05SparseAndHol}(e) and \ref{05SparseAndHol}(f) are one of 100 holographic projection results corresponding to target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c), respectively.
-What's more, figures~\ref{05SparseAndHol}(g), \ref{05SparseAndHol}(h) and \ref{05SparseAndHol}(i) are the patterns of intensity average of those 100 holographic projection results corresponding to target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c), respectively.
-Here, the CGH's effective diameter $D_{\rm{CGH}}$ is 4 mm.
-The $g^{(2)}(0)$ peak value of those sparse target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c) are 100.06, 199.81 and 992.98, respectively.
-Those results closely align with the theoretical two-order degree $\mathscr{D}^{(2)}_{p}=1/p$.
-For those 100 restart GS projections results, the average peak value $\overline{g^{(2)}(0)}$ are 3.79, 5.60 and 43.25, corresponding sparse target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c), respectively.
-In addition, those peak value of projection patterns in Figs.~\ref{05SparseAndHol}(g), \ref{05SparseAndHol}(h) and \ref{05SparseAndHol}(i) by intensity average of those 100 projection results are decreased to 2.56, 4.25 and 40.94, respectively.
-It can be seen that the $g^{(2)}(0)$ peak value of single-frame projection outweighs that of multi-frame intensity averaging.
-However, the performance gap between two kinds of projection patterns gradually narrows along with sparsity of target pattern increasing.
+Figure~\ref{05SparseAndHol} shows three types of 0-1 binary sparse target patterns and their corresponding holographic projection patterns.
+The target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b), and \ref{05SparseAndHol}(c) were generated from an all-zeros matrix by randomly inserting 1 with proportion $p$ of 1$\%$, 0.5$\%$ and 0.1$\%$, respectively.
+Given that the GS-CGH projection results for sparse target patterns exhibit superior quality compared to speckle cases at single-frame mode, 100 independent restart GS projection results were experimentally captured for each individual target pattern.
+Figures~\ref{05SparseAndHol}(d), \ref{05SparseAndHol}(e), and \ref{05SparseAndHol}(f) display one of the 100 projection results corresponding to target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b), and \ref{05SparseAndHol}(c), respectively.
+Furthermore, figures~\ref{05SparseAndHol}(g), \ref{05SparseAndHol}(h), and \ref{05SparseAndHol}(i) present the intensity averages of these 100 projection results for the respective target pattern in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b), and \ref{05SparseAndHol}(c), respectively.
+In this experiment, the effective diameter $D_{\rm{CGH}}$ of the CGH was 4 mm.
+Based on the evaluation by using Eq.~(\ref{EQ04}), the $g_{\text{T}}^{(2)}(0)$ for the target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b), and \ref{05SparseAndHol}(c) are 100.06, 199.81 and 992.98, respectively.
+These results align closely with the theoretical value $g^{(2)}_{\text{T}|p}(0)=1/p$.
+For the 100 independent restart GS projections results, the average peak values $\overline{g_{\text{P}}^{(2)}(0)}$ and standard deviation are $3.43\pm0.15$, $4.84\pm0.22$ and $38.95\pm3.96$, corresponding to the target patterns in Figs.~\ref{05SparseAndHol}(a), \ref{05SparseAndHol}(b) and \ref{05SparseAndHol}(c), respectively.
+Additionally, the ${g_{\text{P}}^{(2)}(0)}$ of the projection patterns in Figs.~\ref{05SparseAndHol}(g), \ref{05SparseAndHol}(h), and \ref{05SparseAndHol}(i), obtained by intensity averaging the 100 projection results, decrease to 2.41, 3.79 and 34.96, respectively.
+It is evident that the peak value of a single-frame projection exceeds that of multi-frame intensity averaging.
+However, the performance gap in peak values between these two types of projection modes gradually narrows as the sparsity of the target pattern increases.
+Notably, figures~\ref{05SparseAndHol}(f) and \ref{05SparseAndHol}(i) appear very similar because the holographic reconstruction performs well when the target pattern is extremely sparse ($p$ = $0.1\%$).